 Burracoppin Magnetite Deposit in WA.

-A collaboration with CSIRO is investigating and trialling new ways to determine resource estimates that can rely more on geophysics than information solely from drill holes.
-The work is utilising previously drilled core to determine the physical properties (e.g., magnetisation and density) of the Burracoppin Magnetite deposit, and using those results to constrain a detailed 3-D magnetic/density model of the mineralisation (refer to ASX release 26/05/2021).
+A collaboration with CSIRO commenced in May 2021 is investigating and trialling new ways to determine resource estimates that can rely more on geophysics than information solely from drill holes.
+The work is utilising previously drilled core to determine the physical properties (e.g. magnetisation and density) of the Burracoppin Magnetite deposit, and using those results to constrain a detailed 3-D magnetic/density model of the mineralisation – the CSIRO MagResource method (refer to ASX release 26/05/2021 ).

-If shown to be successful, the work with CSIRO may lead to a new method of estimating a resource to JORC standards with far less drilling than is currently required, saving much expense and reducing ground disturbance.
-The project was made possible through CSIRO Kick-Start, an initiative that provides funding and support for innovative Australian start-ups and small businesses to access CSIRO's research expertise and capabilities.
+If shown to be successful, our work with CSIRO may help pioneer a new resource determination tool capable of estimating a resource with far less drilling than is currently required, saving much expense and reducing ground disturbance.
+The project was made possible through CSIRO Kick-Start, an initiative that provides funding and support for innovative Australian start-ups and small businesses to access CSIRO’s research expertise and capabilities.